 The construction of the Tokyo Metropolitan Government building in 1991 was a milestone for the city skyline as well as for the architect Kenzo Tange.
 The soaring 243.39-meter high building was commissioned by the city’s government.
-The design unification of three different complexes though visually appear as one, are connected by pedestrian access.
+The design unification of three different complexes through visually appear as one, are connected by pedestrian access.
 The comprehensive design is an amalgamation of traditional and modern characteristics.
 With the strategic use of materials, the façade has variations provided with the use of different colors and alternative placement of granite panels.

 6. Sunshine 60 Building

 Built-in 1978, Sunshine 60 is 239.70 meters high, a 60 stored multi-use high-rise.
-The building accommodates commercial, administrative, healthcare, retail and hospitality outlets.
+The building accommodates commercial, administrative, healthcare, retail, and hospitality outlets.
 While the structure uses reinforced concrete, it has been further strengthened with a steel skeleton.
 To make the building resistant to earthquakes, the use of slitted shear walls provided in between the foundation adds to the structural core.
 Besides, the building has an observation deck with one of the fastest elevators in the world.

 7. NTT DoCoMo Yoyogi Building

 Nippon Telegraph and Telephone (NTT) building located in the Yoyogi area was constructed in the year 2000 achieving a height of 240 meters.
-In addition to being one of the tallest buildings in Tokyo, it is the world’s tallest clock tower with a clock 15 meters in diameter which was made operational in the year 2002.
+In addition to being one of the 15 tall buildings in Tokyo, it is the world’s tallest clock tower with a clock 15 meters in diameter which was made operational in the year 2002.
 Its design is a striking inspiration from the Empire state building in New York.

 8. Roppongi Hills Mori Tower

 The largest multi-functional urban development project in Japan with a floor space area of 379,408 meters, Roppongi Hills Mori Tower was completed in 2003.
-The 54 story mixed-use building houses office spaces, retail stores, restaurants and it also has Mori arts center and museum.
-It also has observation decks at 52nd and 54th floor.
+The 54 story mixed-use building houses office spaces, retail stores, restaurants and it also has a Mori arts center and museum.
+It also has observation decks on 52nd and 54th floor.